 Our experienced professionals can work with families and the addicted individual to accept that they need help and support them with an alcohol detox treatment to help them to safely withdraw from alcohol.
 They will have access to our fully qualified nursing team around the clock in their own ensuite room set in tranquil surroundings.

-Residential rehab programmes usually last for 28 days and include a range of evidence-based treatment techniques including one-to-one counselling, group therapy and somatic experiences.
+Residential alcohol rehab programmes usually last for 28 days and include a range of evidence-based treatment techniques including one-to-one counselling, group therapy and somatic experiences.
 Our aim is always to understand why the person is secretly drinking and to help them find the best way through and out of addiction.

 Secret drinking can be very destructive within families and so we also extend our support to loved ones and friends.
 We will look at all aspects of the individual’s life to develop a future proof recovery plan that means everyone can remove the toxicity of alcoholism from their lives and enjoy a better future.